Racia22/wed_26628_racia_akaliza/README.md

 ```
 ## 📥 2.
 Data Insertion

-Five meaningful records were added to each table to simulate realistic operations within a university setting:
+Five meaningful records were added to each table to simulate realistic operations:

 ## 👥 Insert into Users
 ```sql